PorticoExchange/PorticoExchangeLND/README.md

 # Portico Exchange LND

-This repository contains a [Boltz](https://github.com/PorticoExchange) client for [LND](https://github.com/lightningnetwork/lnd).
+This repository contains a (https://github.com/PorticoExchange) client for [LND](https://github.com/lightningnetwork/lnd).
 It supports Normal Submarine Swaps (from onchain to Lightning coins) and Reverse ones (from Lightning to onchain coins).

-The full documentation can be found [here](https://lnd.docs.boltz.exchange/) or in the `docs` folder

 ## Building